Ivana505/travel-hunter/README.md

 - Instructions
      - After player adds the name instructions are displayed.
-     - Give full insight of how the game is played and what you need to do to win.
+     - Gives full insight of how the game is played and what you need to do to win.

 - Choose a category
      - User can choose between two game categories Cities and Countries.